LS Pro Féminin

-Ligue1 Québec (L1QC, previously known as the Première ligue de soccer du Québec féminine) is a semi-professional soccer league created in 2018, organized by the Quebec Soccer Federation, which operates at the pro-am tier of the Canadian soccer league system.
+The Ligues senior provinciales (LS Pro; formerly the Première ligue de soccer du Québec féminine) is a semi-professional soccer league created in 2018, organized by the Soccer Quebec, which operates at the pro-am tier of the Canadian soccer league system.
 In 2025, the league expanded and introduced two new divisions Ligue2 Québec and Ligue3 Québec, following the ending of the amateur Ligue de soccer élite du Québec, with the teams being folded into L1Q.
-The L1QC women's division is below the Northern Super League and equal to League1 Ontario, League1 British Columbia, and League1 Alberta.
+The L1QC women's division is below the Northern Super League and equal to the Ontario Premier League, British Columbia Premier League, and Alberta Premier League.

 History

 In 2011, the men's Première ligue de soccer du Québec was established to begin play in 2012, marking the return of a semi-professional soccer league to the province for the first time in 20 years.

 In 2018, a women's division was added, starting with five teams: AS Blainville, Dynamo de Québec, FC Sélect Rive-Sud, CS Monteuil, and Lakers du Lac Saint-Louis.
 Dynamo de Québec won the first league championship.

 Beginning in the 2020 season, League1 Ontario and the PLSQ had planned to hold a Final Four end-of-season tournament for their women's divisions, from August 14 to 16, pitting the top two sides from each league in an inter-provincial playoff.
 However, due to restrictions associated with the COVID-19 pandemic, League1 Ontario cancelled their 2020 season, cancelling this tournament indefinitely, although the PLSQ did manage to complete a delayed shortened season, although some teams did opt out of playing for the season.
 In 2021, the league introduced the Coupe PLSQ as the league cup tournament.
 AS Blainville won the inaugural Coupe PLSQ.

 Over the course of its history, various clubs have joined and departed the league.
 AS Blainville is the only club to have participated in every season since the league's inception.

 In 2022, the PLSQ joined League1 Canada along with League1 Ontario and League1 British Columbia (and later League1 Alberta), with the various leagues sending their champions to the year-end Women's Inter-Provincial Championship.
 On April 19, 2023, the league rebranded to Ligue1 Québec to align with its partner leagues.